johangenis/CarND-Semantic-Segmentation/README.md

 ## Introduction

-The goal of this project is to construct a fully convolutional neural network based on the VGG-16 image classifier architecture for performing semantic segmentation to identify drivable road area from an car dashcam image (trained and tested on the KITTI data set).
+In this project, a Fully Convolutional Network(FCN) was built, based on the VGG-16 image classifier architecture for performing semantic segmentation to classify road/non-road surfaces in images.
+The model was trained on the KITTI dataset.

+There were 3 optional challenges in this project, i.e:
+* Image Augmentation
+* Apply the trained model to a video
+* Train the model on the Citiscapes dataset

+The first and second optional challenges were attempted in this submission.

 ## Approach

 ### Architecture

-A pre-trained VGG-16 network was converted to a fully convolutional network by converting the final fully connected layer to a 1x1 convolution and setting the depth equal to the number of desired classes (in this case, two: road and not-road).
+A pre-trained VGG-16 network was converted to a fully convolutional network by converting the final fully connected layer to a 1x1 convolution and setting the depth equal to the number of desired classes (in this case, two: road and non-road).
 Performance is improved through the use of skip connections, performing 1x1 convolutions on previous VGG layers (in this case, layers 3 and 4) and adding them element-wise to upsampled (through transposed convolution) lower-level layers (i.e. the 1x1-convolved layer 7 is upsampled before being added to the 1x1-convolved layer 4).
-Each convolution and transpose convolution layer includes a kernel initializer and regularizer
+Each convolution and transpose convolution layer includes a kernel initializer and regularizer.

 ### Optimizer

-The loss function for the network is cross-entropy, and an Adam optimizer is used.
+The loss function for the network is Cross-Entropy, and an Adam optimizer is used.

+### Optional Challenges Setup

+#### Image Augmentation:

+To perform image augmentation, a new helper function was introduced, viz. aug_helper.py.
+Lines 99 to 120 in aug_helper.py defines all forms of augmentation to be performed on the images before training the Network.

+#### Apply the trained model to a video

+The trained model was applied to 3 videos, with varying degrees of success:
+* pretVehDetTest_720by480_210-475_out.mp4 - This is a video taken in Pretoria, South-Africa with a hand-held iPhone 8.(Please note that South Africa is a left-hand drive country.)
+Performance on this video is average, and what is interesting to note, is that painted islands on the road are classified a non-road(for the most part) by the FCN model.
+* harder_challenge_video-720by576_out.mp4 - A video taken from the Advanced Lane Finding project was used here, and again performance is not optimal, especially with darly shaded areas.
+Road surface is correctly identified plus minus 60% of the time.
+* testVideo1_out.mp4 - This is a video taken randomly from the internet.
+Performance seems to be better on this video, compared to the other 2.

 ### Training

-The hyperparameters used for training are:
+#### Hyperparameters:

-  - keep_prob: 0.5
+  - keep_prob: 0.75
-  - learning_rate: 0.0009
+  - learning_rate: 0.0003
-  - epochs: 50
+  - epochs: 160
-  - batch_size: 5
+  - batch_size: 8

+Training was stopped as soon as the loss was less than 0.005:

+'''
+EPOCH 124
+Loss: 0.004

+Stopping, loss is: 0.004
+, less than set threshold of 0.005.
+'''

 ## Results